Data Governance

 Guidelines for data usage throughout the data life cycle

-Certain guidelines are required to determine the use of data along the data life cycle and to enable all employees to use data and work with it successfully.
-This includes defining roles and access rights as well as designing specific processes and workflows.
-These are defined by way of example.
+In order to determine the use of data across the entire data life cycle and to enable all employees to use data successfully, we define the necessary guidelines.
+This includes designing specific processes and workflows as well as defining roles and access rights, which we define with you as examples.

 Rough concept and enablement of the organization

-The data governance module enables the employees and specialist departments involved to roll out the roles, processes and guidelines defined in the module to the entire organization.
-The developed rough concept helps to make data governance available, understandable and visible to all other employees and departments as well.
+Through our data governance module, we enable your employees and specialist departments involved to roll out the roles, processes and guidelines defined in the module to the entire organization.
+The developed rough concept helps to make data governance available, understandable and visible to all employees and departments.

-This is how we go about establishing data governance
+This is how we proceed when establishing data governance (detailed process)

 From assigning roles to connecting systems to enabling all employees, we are a strong partner at the side of our customers.

-The first step of the data governance module is to define and assign the various data governance roles (data owner, data steward, data consumer and system owner).
-These are neither fixed nor final, but exemplary.
-This allocation enables the organization to independently assign all other employees and stakeholders to these roles later on.
-This definition also includes the board structure.
+As a first step, we define and organize the various data governance roles (data owner, data steward, data consumer and system owner).
+This definition is done as an example to enable your organization to independently assign all other employees and stakeholders to these roles later on.
+This also includes the structure of the Data Governance Board.

 Specify

-In the next step, the most relevant processes for data governance are identified and designed on the basis of the Data Governance Institute (DGI) framework.
-This includes, for example, the introduction of new systems, the connection of data sources, the processing of new data, the distribution of data, archiving to optimize costs and performance, and deletion due to the retention policy.
+We then identify the most relevant processes for data governance and design them based on the Data Governance Institute (DGI) framework.
+This includes processes for introducing new systems, connecting data sources, processing and distributing new data, archiving to optimize costs and performance, and deletion due to retention policies.

 Splitting

-The workflows and processes previously identified and suited to the company are now divided between the various data governance roles on the basis of RACI matrices.
-This is done clearly in task packages and visualized in such a way that new processes can be worked out based on these requirements even after the module has been completed.
-This creates a rough data governance concept.
+The identified workflows and processes are divided between the various data governance roles based on RACI matrices.
+This is done clearly in task packages and is visualized in such a way that new processes can be worked out based on these requirements even after the module has been completed.
+This creates a practical rough data governance concept.

-The resulting rough concert is now formulated in comprehensive guidelines and scheduled, both in terms of roles and organization, processes and workflows, but also categorization and access rights.
-This is the basis for enabling stakeholders up to the target model.
+The developed rough concept is formulated in comprehensive guidelines and planned in time.
+This includes roles and organization, processes and workflows, as well as categorization and access rights.
+This phase forms the basis for enabling stakeholders up to the final target model.

 Enable

-The aim of the data governance module is for participants to be able to continue data governance within the company and roll it out across the company.
-For this reason, the roles are only defined as examples and only work in one department of the company.
-In the last step of the module, the necessary next steps are derived to achieve this goal.
+The overall goal of our data governance module is for your stakeholders to be able to independently continue data governance in the company and roll it out across the company.
+For this reason, the roles are defined as examples and initially piloted in a department.
+In the last step, we take the necessary next steps to achieve this goal.

-And also for the culture Data governance is an important factor.
-This is because clear regulations and open systems help employees use data and engage with their dashboards.
+- Also for the culture Data governance is an important factor.
+Clear regulations and open systems help employees use data and actively engage with it.

 The Data Institute — the strong partner in the use of data governance

-All companies must comply with regulations that apply to companies from “outside” (e.g. political).
-Data governance, and thus the implementation of these regulations through appropriate roles and processes, is therefore also relevant for all companies.
-But for a certain size, it makes sense to establish their own data governance department and/or seek strategic support to implement this issue internally.
+In principle, all companies must comply with external regulations.
+Data governance, as the implementation of these regulations through appropriate roles and processes, is therefore relevant for all companies.
+Once you have reached a certain size, it makes sense to establish your own data governance department or to seek strategic support such as ours in order to implement this issue internally.

-The services provided by The Data Institute are aimed primarily at companies from the following industries media, logistics, and finances, but also on ecommerce Companies that want support in complying with guidelines and using data effectively.
+The services provided by The Data Institute are aimed primarily at companies from the following industries mediums, logistics and finances, but also on ecommerce Companies that want support in complying with guidelines and using data effectively.

 Who is involved in data governance?

-Data governance fundamentally affects all people who are connected to data — because they are the data consumers.
-When developing role and process concepts, The Data Institute refers to the Chief Data Officer or Head of Data, the Chief Information Officer, the Data Protection Officer and the Compliance Officer.
+Data governance fundamentally affects all people who are connected to data — the so-called data consumers.
+When developing role and process concepts, The Data Institute works closely with key people such as the Chief Data Officer (CDO) or Head of Data, the Chief Information Officer (CIO), the Data Protection Officer (DPO) and the Compliance Officer.

-Through the collaboration, the roles of data owner, data stewards, data consumer and system owner are established, which are then rolled out to the entire company.
+Through this collaboration, the roles of data owner, data stewards, data consumer and system owner are established, which are then rolled out to the entire company.
+We work both in 1:1 meetings and in joint workshops to ensure that the various stakeholders are optimally coordinated.

 Data news for pros